ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 ## Structure

-A toggle switch looks like a classical on/off switch.
+A toggle switch looks like a classic on/off switch.
-The two different states give a clear visual feedback, so that the merchant is always aware if the toggle switch is turned on or off.
+The two different states give clear visual feedback so that the merchant is always aware if the toggle switch is turned on or off.

-* A checkmark on a green background, toggled to the right, represents an active feature.
+* A checkmark on a green background, toggled to the right, represents an active feature or mode.
-* A cross on a beige background, toggled to the left, represents a deactivated feature.
+* A cross on a beige background, toggled to the left, represents a deactivated feature or mode.

 On the right side of the toggle switch, a label clearly explains the action that can be taken.

-Depending on the complexity of the feature, additional content is shown below the toggle switch.
+Depending on the complexity of the feature or mode, additional content may be shown below the toggle switch.

 {% image_custom image="/assets/img/pages/essence/pricing-for-variations.png" width="100" %}